Superman-jp/SAS_Plotter/files/Mirrored_histogram.rst

 - mirrored_histogram.sas

-and macro file described below is placed in the directory of mirrored_histogram.sas.
+and macro file described below must be placed in the directory of mirrored_histogram.sas.

 - generate_ytick.sas